Becoming a Foster Parent

 Even though the state maintains true custody, foster parents do have a definite responsibility for children in their care.
 Their ultimate responsibilities are to care for the child and to look after his or her daily well-being.
 In a very real sense, their job is to provide parental love to children without parents.

-If you are interested in becoming a foster parent, or you'd simply like to learn more about the foster care system, check out the links on the next page.
+If you are interested in becoming a foster parent, or you'd simply like to learn more about the foster care system, check out the links below.